 But why should all Californians vote for such a plan?

 1. As FDR said, “Taxes…are dues that we pay for the privileges of membership in an organized society.”
 It’s time for a truly “fair tax” that lets all pay the same “dues” rate!
 With a uniform sales tax, when you buy more, you pay more.
-With a flat tax, the more you make, the more you pay, butall pay the same percentage!
+With a flat tax, the more you make, the more you pay, but

 2. A flat tax replaces itemized deductions with one standard deduction (based on dependents) that is large enough to allow the poorest to pay no taxes and the rest to pay the same percentage on all earned income above that deduction.
 Although the popular deductions for mortgages or contributions would end, the lower tax rate would leave more for taxpayers to spend and donate.